human-conditions/yodrew.github.io-original/f/microwave.md

     5. Genitalia (tubular degeneration of testicles)
     6. Brain
     7. Sinuses
-    8. Metal Inplants (burns near hip pins, erc.)
+    8. Metal Inplants (burns near hip pins, etc.)
     The effects are generally reversible except for 4a.
-B. Changes in Physiologic Function
+2. Changes in Physiologic Function
     1. Striated Muscle Contraction
     2. Alteration of Diameter of Blood Vessels (increased vascular elasticity), Dilation
     3. Changes in the Oxidative Processes in Tissues and Organs